Welcome to Kōkua Mau

 Our hearts go out to everyone impacted by the devastation on Maui.
 The pictures and stories are truly heartbreaking and we are sending our aloha and prayers to our Maui ʻOhana.

-As the tragedy on Maui still unfolds, we are all looking for ways to support and help our friends and colleagues on the ground.
+The tragedy on Maui still unfolds.
+We are all looking for ways to support and help our friends and colleagues on the ground for the long haul.
 At this time, financial donations seem to be the best way to give.
 Our friends and colleagues at Hospice Maui have created a fund for disaster assistance to provide crucial support and relief efforts in the aftermath of the devastating wildfires.
 More

 2024 as a nice design